Gaining weight when you are not trying to do so can have many causes.

-As you age, our metabolism slows down.
+Metabolism slows down as you age.
 This can cause weight gain if you eat too much, eat the wrong foods, or do not get enough exercise.

-Medications that can cause weight gain include corticosteroids and drugs used to treat bipolar disorder, schizophrenia, and depression.
+- Some drugs used to treat bipolar disorder, schizophrenia, and depression

-Hormone changes can also cause unintentional weight gain.
+Hormone changes or medical problems can also cause unintentional weight gain.
 This may be due to: